Won't be told

 Said it before - lithium batteries are too cranky for aeroplanes (especially plastic aeroplanes).
 Burning a hole in your trousers is unpleasant, burning a hole in an aeroplane is a disaster.

 The initial accident report into the Boeing 787 that caught fire at London's Heathrow airport last week has concluded that the fault likely lies with the aircraft's emergency location beacon, and it recommends disconnecting it as an interim measure.
-The world's third-busiest airport was shut down for over an hour on Friday after …
+The world's third-busiest airport was shut down for over an hour on Friday …

 Said it before - lithium batteries are too cranky for aeroplanes (especially plastic aeroplanes).
 Burning a hole in your trousers is unpleasant, burning a hole in an aeroplane is a disaster.